odpi/egeria-docs/site/docs/services/omas/governance-server/overview.md

 ## Integration Groups

 An [integration group](/concepts/integration-group) is a collection of [integration connector](/concepts/integration-connector) definitions intended to run in one or more [integration daemons](/concepts/integration-daemon).
-The Governance Engine OMAS provides the API to maintain the integration group and integration connector definitions.
+The Governance Server OMAS provides the API to maintain the integration group and integration connector definitions.
 The integration daemon then loads the definitions from the integration group and runs the requested integration connectors.
 This is an alternative method to configure the integration daemon from adding the integration connectors directly into the integration daemon's configuration document.
 The advantage of this approach is that new integration connectors can be added without restarting the integration daemon.

 ![integration group operation](integration-group-use.svg)